 Take a closer look at that receipt you got from the machine: Where does it say the machine is located?
 “They might say they are a health or wellness company,” Walsh said.
 But really, they could claim to be a flower shop, a mini-mart – anything but a marijuana dispensary.

 Electronic wallet apps accepted at marijuana dispensaries

 Imagine a marijuana-driven version of PayPal.
 While there are a number of such outfits out there, one of the few that experts agreed is legitimate is PayQwick.

-Berke said the company is rolling out a credit card function too, which would allow users to purchase marijuana at participating stores using only their credit card and a driver’s license.
-He declined to discuss how this would work in the legal sense.
+Founder Kenneth Berke said in 2018 the company is rolling out a credit card function too, which would allow users to purchase marijuana at participating stores using only their credit card and a driver’s license.
+However, it is unclear where the company is in that process.
+Berke declined to discuss how this would work in the legal sense.

 “[PayQwick] is one of the few [cannabis-related] money transmitters that has gotten buy-in directly from state regulators,” Bricken, the lawyer, said.
 “To get their endorsement and blessing – I would say you’re probably doing something right.”

-The state of Washington, which legalized recreational marijuana in 2012, has licensed only two money transmitters for the marijuana industry, PayQwick and another company called Posabit.
+The state of Washington, which legalized recreational marijuana in 2012, has licensed only two money transmitters for the marijuana industry as of 2018: PayQwick and another company called Posabit.

 In addition to a standard, comprehensive investigation of the company’s owners and business practices, the state also tries to ensure that marijuana industry licensees are not involved in any illegal activity.
 For example, a cannabis applicant must explain to regulators how it will identify “red flags” and avoid connection with criminal enterprises, Clark said.